MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-There are no nested types, the structure is flat and there are no relationships.
-However, as stated in Google's Dremel:
+However, flat structures are not always best represantion of data as stated in Google's Dremel:

 > The data used in web and scientific computing is often nonrelational.
 Hence, a flexible data model is essential in these domains.
 Data structures used in programming languages, messages exchanged by distributed systems, structured documents, etc. lend themselves naturally to a **nested** representation. <...> A **nested data model underlies most of structured data processing** at Google and reportedly at other major web companies.